sighupio/fury-kubernetes-ingress/katalog/cert-manager/README.md

 # cert-manager

-cert-manager is an automation tool for management and issuance of TLS certificates from various issuing resource in a Kubernetes native way.
+cert-manager is an automation tool to manage and issue TLS certificates from various issuing resource in a Kubernetes native way.
 It ensures that certificates are valid and attempts to renew them before expiry.